CEHAT-Clinic/dashboard/DATABASE.md

 The 'users' collection (`USERS_COLLECTION`) contains one document for every account registered from the administrative page.
 Account login and passwords are handled by Google Authentication.
 The main purpose of these documents is for managing the administrative and deletion statuses of each account as well as user names and emails for display.
 The fields in each user document are:
 - `admin` - if the user is an admin user or not
 - `email` - the user's email
 - `isDeleted` - if this user has been deleted or not.
-We do batch deletes once per day, so after deleting account there is a period of time where the account still exists, but it should be invisible to administrators.
-This is handled by this flag.
+We do batch deletes once per day, so after deleting an account, there is a period of time where the account still exists, but it should be invisible to administrators.
+This case is handled by this flag.
 - `name` - the user's name, or the empty string if the user has not yet added their name

 ## deletion

 The 'deletion' collection, referred to by `DELETION_COLLECTION` contains two documents 'readings' (`READINGS_DELETION_DOC`), and 'users' (`USER_DELETION_DOC`).
-The databse does batch deletes once per day.
+The database does batch deletes once per day.
 These two documents keep track of what needs to be deleted.

 The 'readings' document has two fields:
 - `deletionMap` - a map of a sensor's doc ID in the `SENSORS_COLLECTION` to the timestamp for which data before that timestamp should be deleted.